 Welcome to the Revolution

 Many principles of teaching claim to be child-centered and culturally responsive, but to what culture are they referring?
 While cultural competence is fundamental when communicating with multicultural students and families, translating that awareness into instruction can pull a teacher and a classroom in several directions.
-What if one culture existed that spoke to all youth, regardless of racial, ethnic or socioeconomic status?
+What if one culture existed that spoke to all youth, regardless of racial, ethnic, or socioeconomic status?
 Our Youth Culture Pedagogy (YCP) functions on the premise that we can reach all youth in the classroom by tapping into and collaborating with their unique culture—Youth Culture.
-A closer look and listen at the fundamentals of YCP, Youth Culture Power exemplifies that the heart of this culture is hip-hop.
+Gving you a closer look at the fundamentals of YCP, Youth Culture Power exemplifies that the heart of this culture is hip-hop.

 Hip-hop is more than a genre of music; it’s a lifestyle.
 Today, combined with pop culture and social media, that lifestyle speaks to and for several generations around the globe.
 It’s no coincidence that the innovators of this lifestyle and music continue to be our young people.
 What better way to reach them, than through something they inherently understand?
 As students of the culture and the music, we both recall learning timeless lessons about our history and the state of the world as we lived in it, through song.
 Correspondingly, we believe that YCP will maximize students’ full potential for success and promote lifelong engagement in learning.
 So how do we use this universal form of communication in the classroom?
 The first step is listening.